alphacrash/alphacrash-nextjs/README.md

 I am full stack developer mostly spending my time on React, Spring Boot and PostgreSQL.

-If I'm not coding on weekdays, then probably I will be playing Valorant and FIFA.
-On weekend, you can't catch me! (likely trekking on some hill with no network 👻)
+If I'm not coding on weekdays, then probably I will be playing Valorant or FIFA.
+On weekend, I'm off the grid.

 ### Tech I work on